 - Verify brine discharge is flowing into the sink and the sink drain is clear.

-- Check that feed pressure remains above 10 PSI at all times.
+- Check that feed pressure remains above 0.7 bar (10 PSI) at all times.
 If it drops below it’s probably time to replace the pre-filter.
 Optimum pump performance and service life is obtained with 1.4 BAR (20 PSI) inlet pressure.

-- Note titanium High Pressure Regulator with hex head.
+- Identify the titanium High Pressure Regulator with hex head.
 It is used to adjust membrane pressure.
 Slowly tighten screw (clockwise) atop the High Pressure Regulator to increase pressure or loosen in small increments to reduce pressure.

-- Flow Meter should be between 5-7 GPH).
+- Flow Meter should be between 19-27 LPH (5-7 GPH).
 Typical flow is around 25 liters per hour.
 If used in fresh or brackish water reduce pressure at High Pressure Regulator as necessary to achieve correct product flow.
-MUST REAMIN BELOW 8 GPH AT ALL TIMES.
+FLOW MUST REAMIN BELOW 30 LPH (8 GPH) AT ALL TIMES.